thetascott/threat-modeling/README.md

-# Threat Model Using OWASP Threat Dragon
+# Threat Model Created Using OWASP Threat Dragon

 ### Threat Model
 A model of an AngularJS web application, RestFulAPI and a mobile app.